kbr/anacron/README.rst

 Background task manager
 =======================

-Python background task manager without dependencies and no configuration.
+Python background task manager with no dependencies beside the standard library.

 **This project is in alpha-state**